Deriving Instances Automatically

 autogenerate this type of code for us, making it necessary to provide custom

-implementations of standard type classes, such as Eq
+implementations of standard type classes, such as Eq, Ord, etc. only if we

 want them to deviate from the default behaviour.
-Here is how we can get Eq
+Here is how we can get Eq,

-instances for banner numbers and student records in one fell
+Ord, and Show instances for banner numbers and student records in one fell

 swoop, with minimal typing: